 In addition to State funding, the University relies on other revenue streams to maintain the open access to, and high quality of, its academic programs.
-Net tuition and fee revenue decreased 1.9 percent from 2017-18 to 2018-19.
+Net tuition and fee revenue decreased 1.9 percent from the 2017-18 fiscal year to the 2018-19 fiscal year.
 The decrease was primarily due to a 17.5 percent increase in scholarship allowances.
-Overall, enrollment increased 3.6 percent with a student count of approximately 68,558.
+Overall, enrollment increased 3.6 percent with a student count of 68,558.
 The change was primarily due to a 1,051 headcount increase in undergraduate students entering college for the first time and a 933 headcount increase in undergraduate transfer students.
 The University continues to invest in recruitment, retention, and academic advising initiatives to manage enrollment and support students' success.